Wisconsin Alumni Research Foundation: History

 WARF was founded in 1925 to manage a discovery by Harry Steenbock, who invented the process for using ultraviolet radiation to add vitamin D to milk and other foods.
 Rather than leaving the invention unpatented—then the standard practice for university inventions—Steenbock used $300 of his own money to file for a patent.
 He received commercial interest from Quaker Oats but declined the company's initial offer.

 Instead, Steenbock sought a way to protect discoveries made by UW-Madison faculty, ensure use of the ideas for public benefit and bring any financial gains back to the university.
 His concept gained support from Harry L. Russell, dean of the College of Agriculture, and Charles Sumner Slichter, dean of the Graduate School.

 Slichter began soliciting the interest and financial support of wealthy UW-Madison alumni acquaintances in Chicago and New York.
 He gained a substantial sum in verbal pledges from a number of alumni, nine of whom would eventually contribute $100 each.

 The UW Board of Regents approved the plan on June 22, 1925, and the organization's charter was filed with the Secretary of State of Wisconsin on November 14 that same year.
 The organization was named the Wisconsin Alumni Research Foundation to reflect both its governing body of five UW–Madison alumni and its mission to promote, encourage and aid scientific investigation and research at UW-Madison.

 Since its founding, WARF has helped steward the cycle of research, discovery, commercialization and investment for UW–Madison.
 Through its patenting and licensing efforts, WARF enables university innovations to advance from the lab to the marketplace.

-Each year, WARF contributes more than $70 million to fund additional UW–Madison research.
+Each year, WARF contributes more than $100 million to fund additional UW–Madison research.
 The university refers to WARF's annual gifts as its "margin of excellence" funding.
-WARF currently licenses nearly 100 UW–Madison technologies each year.
-As of 2014, WARF had an endowment of $2.6 billion.
+WARF has been issued more than 4,000 patents since 1925 and currently generates 55 revenue-generating licenses on average each year from its active portfolio of 2,200 patents.
+As of 2024, WARF had an endowment of $3.1 billion.

 WARF also works in partnership with a variety of other entities including WiSys Technology Foundation, WiCell Research Institute and the Morgridge Institute for Research.

 WARF inventions

-From the early discoveries related to vitamin D and development of the blood thinner warfarin to the derivation of stem cells and algorithms that speed computer processing, UW–Madison inventions have changed lives.
+UW–Madison research achievements include early discoveries related to vitamin D, development of the blood thinner warfarin (named after WARF), the derivation of stem cells, and algorithms that speed computer processing.